Ambient Photonics Featured in Bloomberg News

 Bates Marshall standing in Ambient Photonics manufacturing facility.
 Photographer: Rachel Bujalski/Bloomberg

-Scotts Valley's Ambient Photonics was recently featured in a Bloomberg News article emphasizing their potential to replace batteries with high-powered solar cells.
-The comprehensive article highlights Ambient's innovative low-light photovoltaic (PV) cells, which efficiently convert indoor light into electricity, drawing inspiration from photosynthesis.
-These cells offer higher power density than conventional indoor solar cells, enabling continuous operation without disposable batteries or frequent recharging.
+A recent Bloomberg News article highlighted Scotts Valley's Ambient Photonics and its potential to revolutionize battery use with high-powered solar cells.
+The in-depth piece focused on Ambient's innovative low-light photovoltaic (PV) cells, which efficiently convert indoor light into electricity, mimicking the principles of photosynthesis.
+These advanced cells boast a higher power density than conventional indoor solar cells, enabling continuous operation in devices without the need for disposable batteries or frequent recharging.

-The Bloomberg feature stressed the environmental advantages of Ambient's technology in reducing electronic waste and carbon footprint.
-“In a world that produced a record 62 million tons of e-waste in 2022…finding a way to reduce the use of carbon- and resource-intensive batteries produced has never been greater.”
-Collaborations with companies like Lenovo and integration into a wide variety of devices like mice, keyboards, and IoT sensors showcase the technology's versatility.
+The Bloomberg feature underscored the significant environmental advantages of Ambient's technology in mitigating electronic waste and reducing the carbon footprint associated with traditional battery production.
+The article powerfully stated, “In a world that produced a record 62 million tons of e-waste in 2022…finding a way to reduce the use of carbon- and resource-intensive batteries produced has never been greater.”
+The technology's versatility is evident in Ambient's collaborations with companies like Lenovo and its integration into a range of devices, including mice, keyboards, and IoT sensors.

 The article shared that Ambient Photonics secured $61 million in Series A funding and $17.5 million in debt financing, which enabled them to establish their first factory in Scotts Valley, California.
 This factory now produces dye-sensitized solar cells.
 Unlike traditional rooftop silicon photovoltaics, Ambient's cells utilize a unique dye and molecular mix between two glass sheets to convert photons into energy.
 CEO of Ambient Photonics, Bates Marshall, also discussed the current state of the company and their plans after the announcement of the high tariffs set by President Donald Trump and the current administration.